Designing our bodies for the future

 I've always been fascinated by technology.
 When I started doing IT for a medical clinic, I began to see the healthcare system's inner workings -- how doctors are just mechanics, and in terms of how we diagnose, treat and fix it, the body is just a machine.

 This experience removed the mystique of medicine.
 It also eroded the idea that the skin was some sort of sacred barrier.
-Even though chip implants are safer than an ear piercings, people tend to have an "ick" reaction to them, while tooth fillings and breast implants are totally acceptable.
+Even though chip implants are safer than ear piercings, people tend to have an "ick" reaction to them, while tooth fillings and breast implants are totally acceptable.
 The difference has nothing to do with the device or implant procedure, it's applications that drive adoption.

 "Bio-hacking" is an umbrella term meaning anything from DNA hacking to bionics to simple lifestyle changes.
 The term "hack" has a negative connotation, but it's powerful when you understand that it really means an unconventional approach or solution.
 All good, efficient hacks become mundane -- they're no longer a hack, they're just how things are done.